microsoft/qsharp/katas/content/multi_qubit_gates/index.md

     "title": "Other Types of Controlled Gates"
 })

-Typically, the term "controlled $U$ gate" refers to the type of gate we've described previously, which applies the gate $U$ only if the control qubit(s) are in the $\ket{1}$ state.
+Typically, the term "controlled $U$ gate" refers to the type of gate you've seen previously, which applies the gate $U$ only if the control qubit(s) are in the $\ket{1}$ state.

-It is possible, however, to define variants of controlled gates that use different states as control states.
+It's possible, however, to define variants of controlled gates that use different states as control states.
 For example, an **anti-controlled** $U$ gate (sometimes called **zero-controlled**) applies a gate only if the control qubit is in the $\ket{0}$ state.
-It is also possible to define control conditions in other bases, for example, applying the gate if the control qubit is in the $\ket{+}$ state.
+It's also possible to define control conditions in other bases, for example, applying the gate if the control qubit is in the $\ket{+}$ state.

 All the variants of controlled gates can be expressed in terms of the controls described in previous sections, using the following sequence of steps: